cmaloney/dcos-docs/_pages/overview/service-discovery.md

 hide_from_navigation: true
 hide_from_related: true
 ---
+DCOS provides every task with a well known DNS name by using Mesos DNS.
+You can request a well known VIP that enables clients to have a single configuration value.

+# VIP
 DCOS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.

 You can assign a VIP to your application by using the DCOS Marathon web interface.
 The values you enter in these fields are translated into the appropriate `portMapping` entry in your application definition.
 Toggle to `JSON mode` as you create your app to see and edit your application definition.